CornerstoneProtocol/icp-hackathon/README.md

    ```
    Generated Wasm binaries live under `target/wasm32-unknown-unknown/release/` and can be installed with `dfx canister install` or via the management canister.

-## Next Steps & Hackathon Notes

-- Wire the registry to automatically install project canisters using the management canister APIs once Wasm artifacts are uploaded.
-- Integrate Chain Fusion ledgers (ckUSDC/ckBTC) by replacing the placeholder accounting transfers with real ledger calls.
-- Layer in tamper-proof document storage (e.g., doc notarization canister) and identity integration for the legal-tech track.
-- Prepare demo scripts plus a video walkthrough highlighting architecture, tests, and mainnet deployment steps.

-Refer to the Solidity contracts under `cornerstone-prototype/contracts` for behavioural parity; each major flow now has a Rust equivalent covered by tests.